jsoto-web/devpipeline-foundations-capstone/README.md

 - `user_id` and `assessment_id` must reference existing rows
 - `score` must be an integer from 0-4
-- `date_taken` can't be blank
+- `date_taken` must be a valid date in `YYYY-MM-DD` format

-Rows that fail validation (bad foreign key, out-of-range score, missing date, etc.) are skipped and reported individually; valid rows in the same file still get imported.
+Rows that fail validation (bad foreign key, out-of-range score, malformed or missing date, etc.) are skipped and reported individually, with the row number and the reason; valid rows in the same file still get imported.
 Imported results don't have a `manager_id` recorded, since there's no way to know who administered an assessment that happened outside the app.

+A ready-to-use example is included: `sample_assessment_results.csv`.

 ## CSV export